 Car2Go vs ReachNow vs Zipcar: Which car share is right for you?

 In the very near future, we are going to see the first decline in car ownership in the US.
 In fact, in some large cities (like Seattle), car ownership has already peaked.
 The trend is thanks to, who else, Millenials.
 There are now a ton of options for forgoing a car for those living the urban life.
 Ride shares like Uber and Lyft.
 Improving public transit.
 Active commuting.
 And car share, where you don’t own a car but instead are a member of a fleet of shared vehicles.
 In this post I put the three big companies in the US in a head to head to head battle: Car2Go vs ReachNow vs Zipcar.
+Update: There is a new car share company in town, LimePod.
+Read about it here.

 Overview of Car Sharing